Boords Logo

 Fail to plan, plan to fail

 Shot lists are critical to the pre-production process.
 Like storyboards, they save time by creating consensus and keeping your team on the same page during production.
-With an AI storyboard generator, you can create storyboards 10x faster.
+Get started by downloading our free template or take our shot list software for a spin.

 More from the blog...